CivVic Labs

 Am I the right stage to apply and participate in CivVic?

 CivVic Labs helps founders launch their idea, or go full time on their idea by providing seed-funding whilst building alongside subject matter experts, to fast track your problem solution fit.
 At the conclusion of the program 2 teams are awarded further seed funding.
 The ideal founder profile is someone who has an idea, all the way through to someone with a very early product in market.
 If that is you, and you have a strong interest in the challenge statement, then you are absolutely the right stage to apply and you will benefit from CivVic Labs.
-For further information about eligibility for the current challenge please view the Program Guidelines above.

 Why should I apply to CivVic Labs?